Actually, AI detectors aren't broken. They're working

-Three of the most important documents in history — all marked as AI-generated.
+Three of the most important documents in history, all marked as AI-generated.
+If these get flagged, what chance does your essay have?

 The 1776 U.S. Declaration of Independence